 PURPOSE

+Effective university teaching focuses on students and their learning.
+It requires a broad set of specific skills and evidenced-based pedagogies that meet the requirements of the context in which the teaching and learning occur.
+A judicious teacher effectiveness assessment system recognizes the broad dimensions of teaching, is sensitive to different kinds and styles of instruction and innovation in teaching, and it uses multiple measures involving multiple sources of data to assess effectiveness of teaching.

 The overarching purpose of the University’s teaching evaluation system is continuous improvement of the educational experience.
-It should provide academic personnel with feedback from a variety of sources for assessing, improving and refining methods of instruction.
-A comprehensive teaching evaluation system should also provide the evidence needed for making summative decisions about overall teaching performance.
+It should provide academic personnel with feedback from a variety of sources for assessing, improving, and refining methods of instruction.
+A comprehensive teaching evaluation system should also provide the evidence needed for making summative decisions about overall teaching performance, including but not limited to decisions related to reappointment, tenure, fixed-term, salary, and awards.

 Teaching effectiveness evaluations should reflect the extent to which the instructor informed students about the subject matter, fostered skill development, and enhanced the development of educational goals.
 Teaching and learning is a very complex and multifaceted process, which is why no single source of evidence can reasonably evaluate teaching effectiveness.